Learning to take great travel photos with a GoPro changed my life.

 Do you take travel photos with a GoPro?
 What’s your camera of choice?

 GoPro generously provided me with my very own Hero4 Session and accessory case, but as always, opinions presented here are entirely my own.
-This post contains affiliate links, meaning I receive a small commission whenever you make a purchase, at no extra cost to you.
+This post contains affiliate links.